Please note: Some of the content on this page was published prior to the launch of Creative Australia and references the Australia Council. Read more.

 Quality

-• The quality of the artists and the arts workers involved in the project.
+• The quality of the artists and the arts workers involved in the project

-• The quality of proposed work.
+• The quality of proposed touring work/s

 • Evidence of significant experiences offered to regional and remote communities, including audience attendance and participation, workshops, master classes and online/digital offerings.